andychiem19/ethusd-algo/README.md

 > This project is a work-in-progress!

 ### Hardware-Accelerated Ethereum (ETH-USDT) Trading System
 The goal of this project is to port live data from a public crypto exchange's API (OKX) onto an FPGA using Python and UART, execute a highly efficient trading algorithm on hardware using SystemVerilog, and then return technical/trading analysis insights to the user on the software side.
-This project may be expanded to trade simulation and machine learning to optimize the high-frequency trading algorithm.
+This project may be expanded to trade simulation and machine learning to create an optimized high-frequency trading algorithm.

 **Tools Used**